CurvSurf/FindSurface-Windows/FindSurface-API-reference-C.md

   </dd>
   <dt>Note</dt>
   <dd>The invocation of this function with <code>pointer</code> is set to <code>NULL</code> or <code>count</code> is zero will be ignored silently.</dd>
+  <dd>The points data given through <code>pointer</code> is copied to an internal buffer in the context.
+The buffer will be released and reallocated when new points is given to the context through this function.</dd>
 </dl>